beatnik-ditty/advent-of-node/README.md

 ## About

 Advent of Node is a full webapp stack bundled in an [Nx monorepo](https://nx.dev/) workspace.
-The repo includes two apps: the backend `express-app` and frontend `react-app` along with their required libraries.
+The repo includes three apps: `solver-app`,`react-app`, `express-app`.

-`express-app` is a Node Express server intended as a solution space for a single developer.
-The server also fetches a puzzle's input and description for the user's account from the Advent of Code website, then stores the data in a personal Atlas MongoDB cloud instance to avoid hammering the AoC site. `express-app` should only ever be hosted locally or in a private environment.

-`react-app` is a React webapp intended to be built once and served automatically from Express.
+[`react-app`](apps/react-app/) is a React webapp intended to be built once and served automatically from `express-app`.
 The user can open a puzzle to read its description and test their solution using either their puzzle input or a custom input entered on the right side of the UI.
 Custom inputs can be added, saved, modified, renamed, etc., and are also stored in Mongo alongside the user's provided puzzle input.

+[`express-app`](apps/express-app/) is a Node Express API that statically serves the `react-app` build, fetches data from the AoC website, handles the MongoDB connection, and dispatches solution requests to `solver-app`.
+Since `express-app` handles your AoC account data, it is only configured to be hosted locally or in a private environment.

+[`solver-app`](apps/solver-app/) is a separate, minimal Node Express application intended as the solution space.
+It is kept decoupled from `express-app` to avoid the time sink of rebuilding the full app and recreating the mongo connection on every solution update.
+By default, starting `express-app` will spawn an instance of `solver-app` that supports debugging and auto reloading.

 <img src="https://i.imgur.com/ap7gRkX.png"/>